Here's What Twitter Is Saying About The Pacers-Nets Game

 As for the Nets, they are now 2-2 at home.

-James Harden finished the game with 29 points, eight rebounds and nine assists.
+James Harden finished the game with 29 points, eight rebounds and eight assists.

 Here is what Twitter is saying about the game on Friday night.